Skip to main content

 From certain vantage points at Point Benicia a full view of the 1958 and 2007 Carquinez Bridges can be viewed to the west.

-Part 2.3; former US 40 in Martinez
+Part 2.3; former US Route 40 in Martinez

-I departed Benicia and took the 1962 Benicia-Martinez Bridge to the City of Martinez (which is the County Seat of Contra Costa County) to Ferry Point.
-Ferry Point is where US 40 westbound would have landed upon taking the Martinez-Benicia Ferry from 5th Street in Benicia.
-US 40 would have crossed the Solano/Contra Costa County line in the middle of the Carquinez Strait.
-Unlike Benicia much of the ferry landing of the Martinez-Benicia Ferry is accessible as a public park and the former departure route of US 40 can be emulated on foot.
+I departed Benicia and took the 1962 Benicia-Martinez Bridge to the city of Martinez (which is the County Seat of Contra Costa County) to Ferry Point.
+Ferry Point is where US Route 40 westbound would have landed upon taking the Martinez-Benicia Ferry from 5th Street in Benicia.
+US Route 40 would have crossed the Solano/Contra Costa County line in the middle of the Carquinez Strait.
+Unlike Benicia much of the ferry landing of the Martinez-Benicia Ferry is accessible as a public park and the former departure route of US Route 40 can be emulated on foot.

 An astute observer can see the grade of Carquinez Scenic Drive looking west from Ferry Point towards the Diablo Range.

-Former US 40 on Carquinez Scenic Drive begins to climb into the Diablo Range as it passes by Alhambra Cemetery.
+Former US Route 40 on Carquinez Scenic Drive begins to climb into the Diablo Range as it passes by Alhambra Cemetery.

-Former US 40 on George Miller Regional Trail/Carquinez Scenic Drive continues 1.7 miles westward to the ruins of Nevada Dock.
-Almost all of George Miller Regional Trail has a vista of the Carquinez Strait somewhere nearby.
+Former US Route 40 on George Miller Regional Trail/Carquinez Scenic Drive continues 1.7 miles westward to the ruins of Nevada Dock.
+Almost all of the trail has a vista of the Carquinez Strait somewhere nearby.
 The views of the railroad grade below really illustrate how much of a superior route the rails once had in the Carquinez Strait.
-Fortunately I'm a distance runner so getting to Nevada Dock and back to my car wasn't much an issue.

-From the western end of the George Miller Regional Trail the path of former US 40 on Carquinez Scenic Drive resumes being an active roadway.
+From the western end of the George Miller Regional Trail the path of former US Route 40 on Carquinez Scenic Drive resumes being an active roadway.
 Approximately a mile west of the George Miller Regional Trail the route of Carquinez Scenic Drive intersects Reservoir Street and McEwen Road.

-Former US 40 on Carquinez Scenic Drive continues west and intersects Canyon Lake Drive which is the main street of Port Costa.
+Carquinez Scenic Drive continues west and intersects Canyon Lake Drive which is the main street of Port Costa.

 Part 2.5; a side trip to Port Costa and the ruins of Central Pacific Railroad Ferry